 There are two world-class ballet companies in the Netherlands.
 The renowned Dutch National Ballet is one of the resident groups in the Muziektheater, the repertoire encompasses both classical and modern dance.
 Another one, the Netherlands Dans Theater based in The Hague, regularly performs in venues throughout the city.

 As the evening falls, Amsterdam starts to sparkle, especially on the nice spring and summer days.
-While all cinemas and theaters are busy, night clubs, cafes and restaurants are full of joyful, friendly crowd.
-Amsterdam famous Red Light District, not far from the Dam square, is invaded by groups of tourists.
+While all cinemas and theaters are busy, Amsterdam night clubs, cafes and restaurants are full of joyful, friendly crowd.
+Famous Red Light District, not far from the Dam square, is invaded by groups of tourists.
 They come here to observe working girls exhibiting their charms in the brightly lit windows.
 This is also an area of many nightclubs, small restaurants and cafes where you can enjoy the nightlife in Amsterdam.
 A big city square, Leidseplein with its theaters, cinemas, cafes, nearby casino and clubs is also a very busy place at night.
-Another always crowded square - Rembrandtplein, with its clubs and nearby cinemas and the old quarter of Jordan with its cafes and restaurants are also popular.
+Another always crowded square - Rembrandtplein, with its clubs and nearby cinemas and the old quarter of Jordan with its cafes and restaurants are also popular Amsterdam nightlife scenes.

 It is very much in the tradition of the Dutch, to blur the boundaries between the so called “high art” and the “low art”.
 The motto of an important artistic Holland Festival states openly - “the future is with impure art”.
-The Amsterdam scene for the new and informal is rich in artistic street events starting from graffiti, new street fashion trends, street performers and musicians.
+The Amsterdam art scene for the new and informal is rich in artistic street events starting from graffiti, new street fashion trends, street performers and musicians.
 Throughout the year, there are many events where street art scene connects to artistic festivals and shows at Amsterdam's art galleries.
 This all backed up by nightlife in Amsterdam.